Hello Daydreamers!

 Step 1 – Upload File

-Log in to Design Space, and once you download the Christmas gift tags, click on the “Upload” icon on the left panel of the canvas and go to “Upload Image” follow the prompts and select the image from the “Recent Uploads” view, and click on “Add to Canvas.”
+Log in to Design Space, and once you download the Christmas gift tags, click on the “Upload” icon on the left panel of the canvas.
+Then, go to “Upload Image.”
+Follow the prompts, select the image from the “Recent Uploads” view, and click on “Add to Canvas.”

 Step 2 – Organize File